github/copilot-docs/docs/visualstudio/gettingstarted.md

 <a name="more"></a>
 ## 9. IntelliCode and GitHub Copilot

-When GitHub Copilot is active, IntelliCode will not show suggestions.
+When GitHub Copilot is active, IntelliCode will not show [Whole line completions](https://docs.microsoft.com/en-us/visualstudio/intellicode/visual-studio-whole-line-completions).

 ## 10. Learn More